VelaOBA/VelaSMS/README.md

 ```

-In your Activities onResume(), register the broadcast receivers as shown below:
+In your Activity's `onResume()`, register the broadcast receivers as shown below:

 ```
 @Override